 Editors take the video from a shoot and edit it into a package, VO (voice over) or VO/SOT (voice over with sound bite).
 In smaller stations, photographers sometimes double as editors.
 This can be useful because if you do both jobs, you can start thinking about how you’ll edit a package as you shoot.
 However, in larger stations, photographers frequently run from one story to the next and have no time to edit, so these stations usually employ a full-time editor.

 Editing is another job that requires you to pay attention and think about different ways to tell a story.
 When you edit a package, you receive a script written by the reporter.
 The script contains the package intro, the reporter’s voice over script, sound bites from subjects, and usually some direction about cover video/ambient sound (“cover of children playing at the park,” “cover of crowd with ambient noise from cheering fans,” “cover of the mayor greeting supporters,” etc.).
 This leaves you with some room for creativity, especially if the photographer provided a wide variety of video and audio.
 Training in both photography and editing is a good way to boost your skills for both tasks, as you can learn a lot about shooting video from editing, and vice versa.

-Increasingly, employers are looking to hire multimedia journalists (MMJ).
+Multimedia journalists (MMJ) are becoming ever more popular at broadcast news outfits.
 These are individuals who can quite literally “do it all.”
 In an era of tight budgets, it makes good economic sense to send out one person instead of three.
 Local cable news outlets pioneered this approach.
-Now even network news and magazine programs employ MMJ’s as broadcast journalism schools place an increased emphasis on teaching the skills needed to be an MMJ.
+Now even network news and magazine programs employ MMJ’s as broadcast journalism schools place an increased emphasis on teaching MMJ skills.